Polymer/old-docs-site/app/2.0/docs/devguide/shadow-dom.md

 slot `#parent-slot` in `<parent-element>`'s shadow DOM.
 The `#parent-slot` is then *assigned* to `#child-slot` in `<child-element>`'s shadow DOM.

+Note: these examples use `id` on slots for illustration purposes only.
+This is not the same as the `name` attribute.
+These slots are unnamed and are therefore default slots.

 The slot elements don't render, so the rendered tree is much simpler: